 - …postoperative radioactive iodine-131 therapy may be necessary.

-- Initial — hemithyroidectomy — additional histology to confirm diagnosis.
-In case of confirmed follicular carcinoma: complete thyroidectomy with radioiodine ablation post—operatively
+- Initial — hemithyroidectomy, followed by additional histology to confirm diagnosis.
+In case of confirmed follicular carcinoma, complete thyroidectomy with radioiodine ablation post-operatively.

-- Protein kinase inhibitors are currently being trialed and may be effective by blocking abnormal kinase proteins (e.g. Vandetanib, Cabozantinib).
+- Protein kinase inhibitors are currently being tested and may be effective by blocking abnormal kinase proteins (e.g., Vandetanib, Cabozantinib).

 - Very unlikely to be cured by surgery or any other form of treatment.